 Janice’s research in in the area of labor and employment law and employment relations, with a focus on how international human rights concepts shape regulation and corporate behavior.
 During her career at Wharton, she has taught the introductory foundation course in business law, and courses in the area of labor and employment law, negotiations, labor relations, human resources management and international human rights.

 Janice has diverse interests in the international arena.
 In 1999, Janice took a leave of absence from Penn to become the founding president of Singapore Management University, from which she stepped down in 2001 and then served as a trustee.
-Currently, she is the chair of SMU’s International Academic Review Panel/.
-She is also on the international advisory board of universities in Italy and Turkey.
+Currently, she serves on the international advisory board of universities in Italy and Turkey.
 Janice was awarded the Cavaliere Ordine al Merito della Repubblica Italiana in 2017.

 Janice served as Wharton’s deputy dean, the School’s chief academic officer from 1994-1999.
 Prior to that, Janice headed Wharton’s number one ranked undergraduate school.
 More recently, Janice served as Deputy Provost of the University of Pennsylvania, overseeing the faculty, and all graduate and undergraduate programs.
 She also served as chair of the Department of Legal Studies and Business Ethics from 2008-2012.

 Janice received her undergraduate degree and law degrees from the University of Pennsylvania.
 A recipient of a Thouron Award for British-American Exchange, she received her master’s from the London School of Economics.
 She was awarded a honorary Doctorate of Science in Economics by Sydney University in 2017.

 (2016), Back to the Future: Freedom of Association, the Right to Strike and National Law, King’s Law Journal (UK), 27(1), 24-45.